Sufism in Bangladesh: Sufi principles

 The Sufi principles and practices of Bangladesh are completely traced to the Quran and the Hadith.
-The mystical expressions of the Quranic verses of the Prophet are the direct sources of Sufism.
-The concepts of nafs (self), zikr (remembrance), ibadat (prayer), morakaba (meditation), miraj (ascension), tajalli (divine illumination), faqr (spiritual poverty), tawhid (Unity of God), fana (annihilation) and baqa (subsistence) are all the basic sources of Sufism, as practiced in Bangladesh.
+The mystical expressions of the Quranic verses of the Prophet Muhammad are the direct sources of Sufism.
+The concepts of nafs (self), zikr (remembrance), ibadat (prayer), muraqabah (meditation), miraj (ascension), tajalli (divine illumination), faqr (spiritual poverty), tawhid (Unity of God), fana (annihilation) and baqaa (subsistence) are all the basic sources of Sufism, as practiced in Bangladesh.

-The tradition of Islamic mysticism known as Sufism appeared very early in Islam and became essentially a popular movement emphasizing worship out of a love of Allah. rather than fear.
-Sufism stresses a direct, unstructured, personal devotion to Allah in place of the ritualistic, outward observance of the faith and "a Sufi aims to attain spiritual union with God through love" An important belief in the Sufi tradition is that the average believer may use spiritual guides in his pursuit of the truth.
+The tradition of Islamic mysticism known as Sufism appeared very early in Islam and became essentially a popular movement emphasizing worship out of a love of Allah, rather than fear.
+Sufism stresses a direct, unstructured, personal devotion to Allah in place of the ritualistic, outward observance of the faith and "a Sufi aims to attain spiritual union with God through love".
+An important belief in the Sufi tradition is that the average believer may use spiritual guides in his pursuit of the truth.
 Throughout the centuries many gifted scholars and numerous poets have been inspired by Sufi ideas.